Posted on 2 Comments

 4. Micro-Blasting Method

-For Thick Silicone coatings, use the following.
+For Thick Silicone coating removal, use the following:

 1. Peeling Method